MelbourneHighSchoolRobotics/ev3sim/docs/ev3_extensions.rst

 Printing information is the simplest, quickest way to debug your code.
 Provided you have enabled the console in the settings of EV3Sim (It is enabled by default), you can print information to the console when simulating.

-However, there is some additional arguments you can pass to the print function, by prepending your message with ``[]`` and adding some additional information:
+However, you can customise how your printed message looks on the screen using the code_helper function ``format_print``.

 Bold, Italics, Colours
 ^^^^^^^^^^^^^^^^^^^^^^